Gab-AU/phoneNumberConvert/README.md

 # phoneNumberConvert
-Converts phone numbers to something searchable in Colleague.
+Converts phone numbers to something instantly paste-able in two different and somehow relevant forms.

 To build from source: